 Bake for 30-35 minutes until the fruit juices are bubbling around the edges.
 At around the 20-minute mark, check that the crumble is not browning too quickly; if necessary, lightly cover the dish with aluminum foil and then remove the foil for a minute or two at the end.

 Let cool for at least 15 minutes before serving.
-Coconut whipped cream makes a delicious accompaniment.
+Coconut whipped cream

 - To make sunflower seed flour: Grind raw (or soaked and dehydrated) sunflower seeds in a food processor, coffee/spice grinder, or high-performance blender such as a Vitamix.
 Pulse until the sunflower seeds have a flour-like consistency and avoid over-grinding, or you may end up with sunflower seed butter.
 Periodically sift the flour through a flour sifter or fine-mesh strainer and repeat until all the seeds are finely ground.
 Store flour in the refrigerator or freezer.
 (1 cup of sunflower seeds makes about 1 cup of flour.)